Kristi Toliver: Chicago Sky (2009)

 In the 2009 WNBA draft, the Chicago Sky selected Toliver with the third pick.
 In her rookie season with the Sky, Toliver came off the bench averaging 7.6 points per game in 27 games and ranked second in the league in three-point shooting.
+As a rookie, Toliver signed an endorsement deal with Nike.

-Los Angeles Sparks (2010-16)
+Los Angeles Sparks (2010–2016)

 Toliver was traded to the Los Angeles Sparks just before the start of the 2010 season in exchange for a 2011 second round draft pick.

 In her first season with the Sparks, Toliver was the backup point guard on the roster behind Ticha Penicheiro.
 She averaged 8.6 points per game in 34 games.

 In the 2012 season with the departure of Penicheiro, Toliver became the starting point guard for the Sparks and had a breakout season.
 In the month of May, Toliver hit a game winning 3-pointer at the buzzer against the Tulsa Shock.
 She was the Western Conference Player of the Month for August, averaged a career-high 17.5 points per game, was ranked 9th in three-point field goal percentage, was named to the All-WNBA Second Team and won the WNBA Most Improved Player Award.
 Her offensive performance continued in the playoffs, where she averaged 20 points per game in 4 games.
 The Sparks were eventually eliminated in a 2-game sweep by the Minnesota Lynx in the conference finals.

 In 2013, Toliver re-signed with the Sparks to a multi-year deal once her rookie contract with the Sky expired.
 With the acquisition of Lindsey Harding, Toliver became the starting shooting guard for the Sparks.
 During the season, Toliver was named a WNBA All-Star for the first time in her career, while averaging 14.1 points per game in all 34 games.

 During the 2015 season, Toliver was assigned back to the point guard position after Harding was waived.
 In a regular season game win against the Tulsa Shock, Toliver set a Sparks scoring franchise record with 43 points, surpassing Lisa Leslie's 41 points.
 She finished the season averaging 12.4 points per game.

 In the 2016 season, the Sparks finished 26–8 with the second seed, and defeated Chicago 3–1 in the conference semi-finals.
 Toliver was ranked 4th in three-point field goal percentage while averaging 13.2 points per game during the regular season.
 On June 24, 2016, Toliver scored a season-high 25 points along with 7 three-pointers in a regular season game win against the Minnesota Lynx.
 With a supporting cast of Candace Parker and Nneka Ogwumike, Toliver won her first WNBA championship with the Sparks as they defeated the Minnesota Lynx 3–2 in the Finals.

 Toliver is currently the Sparks franchise leader in three-point field goal percentage and free-throw percentage.